FEATURED CREDIT CARDS

 Rates & Fees

-Visa has revamped its discount rates for fees on credit card transactions, primarily by introducing the Commercial Enhanced Data Program (CEDP) for business and commercial card payments.
-The new policy, which began to roll out in April 2025 and takes full effect on October 17, 2025, requires merchants to provide highly accurate, invoice-quality transaction data to qualify for lower interchange rates.
+Visa has revamped its discount rates for credit card transactions, primarily through the Commercial Enhanced Data Program (CEDP) for business and commercial cards.
+The policy began rolling out in April 2025 and takes full effect on October 17, 2025.
+It requires merchants to provide highly accurate, invoice-quality transaction data to qualify for lower interchange rates.

-• Replaces older programs: CEDP replaces the older Level 2 and Level 3 data programs, which were less strictly enforced.
-Previously, many merchants could get by with submitting "junk" or dummy data and still receive discounted rates.
+• Replaces older programs: CEDP replaces the Level 2 and Level 3 data programs, which were previously less strictly enforced.
+Previously, merchants could submit incomplete or placeholder data and still receive discounted rates.

-• Emphasis on quality: Visa is now demanding real, verifiable data to get the best discounts on business-to-business (B2B) transactions.
-The required data can include:
+• Emphasis on quality: Merchants must now provide real, verifiable data for the best discounts on B2B transactions.
+Required information can include:

 • Specific line-item details